lxl66566/rust-simple-release/README.md

       - name: test build rust project
         uses: lxl66566/rust-simple-release@main
         with:
-          # targets to compile, seperated by comma (allow space)
+          # Targets to compile, seperated by comma (allow space)
+          # Support Linux, Windows and Darwin
           targets: aarch64-unknown-linux-gnu, aarch64-unknown-linux-musl, x86_64-pc-windows-msvc, x86_64-unknown-linux-musl, x86_64-unknown-linux-gnu, aarch64-apple-darwin, x86_64-apple-darwin

-          # choose one package to build
+          # Choose one package to build.
+If not set, it will build first package in workspace.
           package: openssl-test

-          # choose bins to build, seperated by comma (allow space).
+          # Choose bins to build, seperated by comma.
 If not set, it will build all bins in the package.
           bins: my-action-test, my-action-test2

-          # features to build, seperated by comma (allow space)
+          # Features to build, seperated by comma
           features: test1, test2

-          # files or folders to pack into release assets, relative path seperated by comma
+          # Files or folders to pack into release assets, relative path seperated by comma.
+          # The files and folers will be added to the root path of archive.
+          # Build binaries will automatically added to the archive, you don't need to add them twice.
           files_to_pack: README.md, LICENSE, assets

           # release create options, see https://cli.github.com/manual/gh_release_create
           release_options: --draft --title 123

-          # GITHUB TOKEN, REQUIRED
+          # GITHUB TOKEN, **REQUIRED**
           token: ${{ secrets.GH_TOKEN }}

         env: